wp-plugins/ewww-image-optimizer/readme.txt

 == Upgrade Notice ==

 = 1.1.0 =
-Added pngout functionality for even better PNG optimization (disabled by default) and ability to disable each tool
+Added pngout functionality for even better PNG optimization (disabled by default).
+Settings page now has links to stand-alone binaries of gifsicle and optipng.
+Please try them out and report any problems.

 = 1.0.11 =
 Added resume function if Bulk Optimization fails